tathagata218/mongoCRUD/README.md

 ## Description :

 This is a simple project where users can express themselves by creating charecters.
 First, users can type in your name and next give a biref bio about your life, work, hobbies.
-Once the usere's finishes, they can save the entries, update, delete and create other entries.
+Once the user finishes, they can save the entries, update, delete and create other entries.

 ## Technogies Used In the project
 1. JSX